Horse snow safety!

 - Bright chrome!
 Snow is nature’s stain remover.

 - Cooled hooves and legs.
-A horse that struggles with laminitis, bruises, or soft tissue injuries may benefit from standing in snow.
+A horse that struggles with laminitis, bruises, or soft tissue injuries may benefit from standing in the snow.

 That’s a lot of snow!

-- Wonderful photo opportunities!
+- Don’t forget about wonderful photo opportunities!